kgrodzicki/machine-learning-specialization/README.md

 # machine-learning-specialization

 Use  [graphlab-create-docker](https://github.com/flow-lab/graphlab-create-docker) to build docker image with graphlab-create included.
 Best to use graphlab-create license version 2.1.
-Older versions cannot be longer obtained in python repositories like pip.
+Older versions cannot be longer obtained from python repositories like pip.
 After successful build navigate to machine-learning-specialization repository and run docker image:
 ```
 $ docker run --rm -it -p 8888:8888 -v "$(pwd):/notebooks" flowlab/graphlab-create